BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

-# RetroPie Simple Backup Script
+# RetroPie / RecalBox Simple Backup Script
 Hey guys!

 I make a simple shell script to backup all your RetroPie save files!